 The Navy performs air quality monitoring during environmental cleanup field work at Hunters Point Naval Shipyard (HPNS) for on-site worker safety and protection of the surrounding community.
-At Parcel G, air quality monitoring includes real-time dust monitoring and filter-based air sampling.
+At Parcel B, air quality monitoring includes real-time dust monitoring and filter-based air sampling.
 In general, air monitors are running when work is being performed.
 Air monitors may not operate during rain, equipment maintenance, or when workers are not onsite.
-This fact sheet provides a summary of Parcel G dust and air sampling data from October 2 through December 14, 2023.
+This fact sheet provides a summary of Parcel B dust and air sampling data from December 2023 through March 2024.
+Periods of time with no data available are due to downtimes when no site-related activities were performed.